Bacteriotherapy: Administration methods for C. difficile

-Mental Illness: Depression/Anxiety
+Depression and anxiety

 There are high levels of comorbidity between some mental disorders and gastrointestinal disturbances.
-This provides support for the existence gut-brain-axis, in which microbiota of the gut can influence brain development, function, and behavior, and emphasizes its role in mental illness, making FMT a plausible therapeutic avenue for some mental illness.
+This provides support for the existence gut-brain-axis, in which microbiota of the gut can influence brain development, function, and behavior, and emphasizes its role in mental illness, making fecal matter transplant a plausible therapeutic avenue for some mental illness.

 Microbiota modulate the hypothalamic-pituitary-adrenal-axis (HPA axis), which controls reactions to stress and regulates digestion, immune system, mood, and emotions.
 Additionally, microbiota can directly impact the central nervous system (CNS), as studies have shown that bacteria in the gut can activate stress response through the vagus nerve, a cranial nerve responsible for interactions with the digestive tract.
 Evidence suggests that while stress can impact the composition of the microbiome, the microbiome also has an impact on stress response and behavior.

-Research on FMT has shown that upon transfer of fecal matter from a donor to a germ-free recipient, animals that have no microorganisms living in them, the recipient begins to mimic the phenotype, observable characteristics, of the donor.
+Research on fecal matter transplant has shown that upon transfer of fecal matter from a donor to a germ-free recipient, animals that have no microorganisms living in them, the recipient begins to mimic the phenotype, observable characteristics, of the donor.
 In experiments with mice, an obese donor led the recipient mouse to adopt an obese phenotype, while an underweight donor led to the adoption of an underweight phenotype in the recipient.
-It is thought that this mechanism explains why FMT is an effective treatment for depression and anxiety, as well as obesity.

 The microbiome of depressed people has been found to show decreased richness and diversity.
 Specifically, lactobacillus and bifidobacterial have been identified as having roles in modulating depression and anxiety behaviors.
 When fecal matter is transferred from depressed mice to microbiota depleted mice, behavioral exams show anhedonia, a symptom of depression; studies have also found that in a microbiome transfer from a stressed animal to a control, the control recipient also exhibits anxious behaviors proving that some depression and anxiety phenotypes are dependent on the gut microbiome, and therefore transferable.
-The identification of the microbiome as having a causal role in depression and anxiety, as well as the ability to transfer depressive or anxiety symptoms from a depressed donor to a recipient makes the reverse, FMT from a healthy donor to a depressed or anxious patient, a valid experimental treatment for depression.

-Mental Illness: autism spectrum disorder (ASD)
+Autism

 The gut microbiome has been implicated in autism spectrum disorder (ASD) due to its high comorbidity with gastrointestinal problems correlating with severity of ASD.
 Mouse models of ASD show a link between abnormal metabolites in the gut and behavior.
-A clinical trial of 18 ASD children undergoing 2-week antibiotic treatment, bowel cleanse, followed by extended FMT showed an 80% reduction of gastrointestinal symptoms.
+A clinical trial of 18 ASD children undergoing 2-week antibiotic treatment, bowel cleanse, followed by extended fecal matter transplant showed an 80% reduction of gastrointestinal symptoms.
 Behavioral ASD symptoms also showed significant improvement that persisted up to 8 weeks after treatment ended.
 These changes are attributed to colonization of donor microbiota and beneficial changes in the gut environment.